tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 Therefore, if two test cases pass, it means that the data in `Table_A` is equal to the data in `Table_B`.

 Using these two queries, we shift most of computing works (`EXCEPT` operations) to the database server side, which is faster since the server cluster is usually much more powerful than our computers.
-Moreover, in most of the cases when the tests pass, the data transfer would be usually minimal (zero row).
+Moreover, in most of the cases when the tests pass, the data transfer would be minimal (zero row).
-In short, these `EXCEPT`-based checks will save us lots of computation time, data transfer time, and assertion check time.
+In short, these `EXCEPT`-based checks will save us lots of computation time and data transfer time.

 The `limit 20` clause is also for minimizing data transfer and local computing works.
 When the expected return of the SQL query is nothing (i.e., `"expected" : ""`), we should always add LIMIT clause to the query.